kaikobud/sumonkantidey.github.io/_projects/1_project.markdown

 **Is it plausible that forecasting could have affected the election?**

-For this to affect the election, it has to be out there in the media reaching potential voters, depress turnout, and to affect Clinton supporters (and/or Clinton campaigners) moreso than for Trump.

-In 2016 there was significantly more media covrerage of probablistic forecasts than in past election cycles:
+For this phenomena to affect an election, it must:
+1. be visible in the media so it reaches potential voters,
+2. depress turnout, and
+3. affect one side more than the other.
+In the case of 2016, that means affecting Clinton's supporters (and/or Clinton campaigners) more than Trump's.

+We found evidence for all of the above.
+First, witness the rise of forecasts since 2008, when FiveThirtyEight first came on the scene:

 ![](/assets/img/forecast_google_news.png)
-(Number of articles mentioning probabilistic forecasts indexed by Google News.)

- And our research (see results below) suggests that _candidate who is ahead in the polls is more affected_ by probablistic forecasts.
+What's more, there is good evidence that one side will be more affected.
+Our research (see results below) suggests that _candidate who is ahead in the polls is more affected_ by probablistic forecasts.
 In 2016, that was Hillary.

-But irrespective of 2016, when you look at who engages with this material in both social media and television media, it's outlets with a left-leaning audience.
+And irrespective of 2016, it's outlets with a _left-leaning audience_ that publish and cover election forecasts.
 The websites that present their poll aggregation results in terms of probabilities have left-leaning (negative) social media audiences---only realclearpolitics.com, which doesn’t emphasize win-probabilities, has a conservative audience:

 ![half](/assets/img/bma_science_alignment.png)